3 of Hearts (album)

-3 of Hearts is the eponymous debut studio album by American girl group 3 of Hearts.
+3 of Hearts is the debut studio album by American girl group 3 of Hearts.
 It was released on July 24, 2001, through the record label RCA Nashville.
 3 of Hearts is a teen pop and country music album, though according to some music critics, it leans more towards pop music.
 The album was managed by American producer Byron Gallimore; its marketing focused on the group's crossover appeal to target a teenaged and young-adult audience.
 3 of Hearts performed on two national tours sponsored by Seventeen magazine and Walmart respectively, and the singers were featured in several marketing campaigns.

 Reviews of 3 of Hearts were mixed; some critics praised the group's vocals and public image, but others criticized the songs as generic and lacking an authentic country sound.
 The album peaked at number 45 on Billboards Top Country Albums chart.
 Two singles – "Love Is Enough" and "Arizona Rain" – were released and made appearances on the Country Airplay Billboard chart.
 The album's low sales and lack of appeal to country radio audiences led to RCA dropping the group.